Bitcoin-Basic/digital-finance-CPA/README.md

 ---

-## Module 3: Technology and Its Use in Finance
+## Lesson 3: Technology and Its Use in Finance

 ### Lessons:
 - **Automation**: Introduction to Robotic Process Automation (RPA) and its applications in finance.